-The following observations were made in the June 2017 assessment -
+The following observations were made in the July 2018 assessment -

-- Engaeus burrows/chimneys were recorded across all areas where habitat had been created and/or improved in 2012; - two areas identified in June 2016 as now containing Engaeus still contain burrows neither area was populated by Engaeus through the translocation project, they have colonised the areas without intervention or assistance from this project.
-The two areas appear to be regularly disturbed by mechanical activities including slashing, mowing etc; - Most Engaeus burrows were well hidden by the dense grass sedge rush ground layer; - There is no evidence of erosion occurring from in those areas of created and improved Engaeus habitat; - Areas of created habitat remain wet and/or have surface water for sufficiently long periods of time to support the presence of an aquatic water milfoil species (Myriophyllum sp.); - Plantings have grown very well, and losses remain low losses are localised to those areas where the soil dries quickly and was highest in those species which have less tolerance to dry conditions (eg Tasmannia lanceolata); - Some areas of blackberry and intertwined native species were noted to be dead, probably from spraying activities.
+- Engaeus burrows/chimneys were recorded across all areas where habitat had been created and/or improved in 2012. - Most Engaeus burrows were hidden by the dense grass sedge rush ground layer. - There is no evidence of erosion occurring from areas of created and improved Engaeus habitat. - Areas of created habitat remain wet and/or have surface water for sufficiently long periods of time to support the presence of an aquatic water milfoil species (Myriophyllum sp.). - Engaeus burrows were observed in locations where they had not been observed before, such as a drainage line installed when the site was initially established the drain when constructed lacked organic material and vegetative cover, but now it has grass and herb coverage. - Plantings have grown very well, and losses remain low losses are localised to those areas where the soil dries quickly and was highest in those species which have less tolerance to dry conditions (eg Tasmannia lanceolata) or are shorter lived perennials (eg Cassinia aculeata). - Some areas of blackberry and intertwined native species were noted to be dead, probably from spraying activities.
 Care needs to be applied in spraying only the target species to prevent the loss of well-established native plants.
 Cut and pasting of the stem with herbicide (while time consuming) can reduce the impact of spray-drift to surrounding native plants; - There are several willows in the creekline, especially near areas of habitat created for Engaeus.
-It is recommended that these be removed via a cut and paste herbicide technique. - Spurge (Euphorbia species) remains in some areas of disturbed ground and those areas where the full extent of vegetative cover has been sprayed this weed should be removed; and - Natural seedfall and subsequent recruitment of trees and shrubs has been sporadic across the reserve, with the most obvious species being Acacia dealbata, Acacia melanoxylon, Eucalyptus ovata and E. viminalis.
+It is recommended that these be removed via a cut and paste herbicide technique. - Spurge (a Euphorbia species) remains in some areas of disturbed ground and those areas where the full extent of vegetative cover has been sprayed this weed should be removed, and the area monitored for regrowth, which should then also be removed. - Natural seedfall and subsequent recruitment of trees and shrubs has been sporadic across the reserve, with the most obvious species being Cassinia aculeata, Pomaderris apetala, Acacia dealbata, Acacia melanoxylon, Eucalyptus ovata and E. viminalis.